-If you'd like to explore more about your personal traumas and how you tract to them, take the WAY2GO!
+If you'd like to explore more about your personal traumas and how you react to them, take the WAY2GO!
 Wellness Assessment.
-Upon completion you will receive a report detailing what's healthy in your life and what could use some work and you'll have an even better idea of what tools to use from this teen trauma site.
+Upon completion, you will receive a report detailing what's healthy in your life and what could use some work.
+You will also have an even better idea of what tools to use from this teen trauma site.

 This site is intended as a self-help tool for teens who have experienced any kind of trauma, including:

 - Loss of a loved one or grief

 Some traumatic events happen once and involve an injury or threat of injury to yourself, friends, or loved ones.
 These experiences may induce overwhelming feelings of terror or helplessness.

 Other traumas can happen repeatedly over long periods of time.
 They generate feelings of guilt, anxiety, or shame.
 You can be involved, or just witness something and still be traumatized by it.

 This reaction is called traumatic stress.
 These reactions can last a long time after the event is over.